noneedofit/spirograph-scripts/README.md

-# spirograph-scripts
+## Spirograph Scripts ✨
-Scripts to create figures and animations using spirograph in Python.
+- Scripts to create figures and animations using spirograph in Python.
+- 2 of the scripts use turtle package, the donut script prints in the console.